Histwo/Histwo.github.io/_posts/2025-01-31-MediaAdvisory.md

 - **Atlanta**

-- **Announcing the Start of the Conquer Phase of "Divide & Conquer: The Apocalypse" and The Purple Rain** – The Creator’s direct intervention into TAG.
+- **Announcing the Start of the Conquer Phase of "Divide & Conquer: The Apocalypse" and The Purple Rain** – the Creator’s direct intervention into TAG.

 - **Announcement of The Second Coming of Jesus.**